gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 of varyings in a vertex shader to one or more buffers.

 The advantage to using transform feedback is the output is 1D so it's probably easier to reason about.
-It's even closed to `map` from JavaScript.
+It's even closer to `map` from JavaScript.

 Let's take in 2 arrays of values and output their sum, their difference, and their product.
 Here's the vertex shader